nikhil-anand-95/astro-insights/design.md

 ### Models Used

+**Technical Compatibility Considerations:**

+Due to compatibility constraints with the current development environment (macOS M1 architecture), certain advanced translation models such as IndicTrans2 and NLLB present integration challenges with the latest PyTorch versions.
+The current implementation requires safetensors compatibility, which limits the selection of available models for this demonstration.
+Helsinki-NLP was chosen as it provides stable performance across different hardware architectures while maintaining the required functionality for the proof-of-concept implementation.
+In a production environment with standardized infrastructure and resolved dependency compatibility, more sophisticated translation models like IndicTrans2 could be integrated to enhance translation quality for Indian languages.

 **Why did you choose TinyLlama and GPT-2 for personalization?**

 TinyLlama and GPT-2 are small size models available without any authentication requirements for local use.
 While they are not the best performing models available, they accomplish the personalization task decently on local systems using minimal resources.
 However, for production cases where we have large machines with GPU support, we can scale up to use larger models like those available through Ollama.